umbraco/UmbracoDocs/marketplace-and-integrations/integrations/README.md

 ### [Hubspot With Umbraco Forms](hubspot-with-umbraco-forms.md)

-A custom workflow allowing form form entries to be mapped to a HubSpot contact record, and stored within the CRM (Customer Relationship Management) platform.
+A custom workflow allowing form entries to be mapped to a HubSpot contact record, and store it within the CRM (Customer Relationship Management) platform.

 ## DAM (Digital Asset Management) Integrations